michalsh1/Rabies-baits-project/README.md

 <br>
 <br>

-## Work process: polygons of airborne data
+## Work process:  airborne scatterring polygons
 ### class RoniPolygons

 As mentioned, in some cases I had only polygons of scatterring area.